skelemoa/ntu-x/README.md

 </tr>
 </table>

 ### FAQs

 <b>1.
 How is the NTU-X dataset created?</b>

+It is collected by estimating 3D SMPL-X pose outputs from the RGB frames of the NTU-60 RGB videos.
+We use both[ SMPL-X](https://github.com/vchoutas/smplify-x) and
+[Expose](https://github.com/vchoutas/expose) to perform these estimations.

 <b>2.
 How the pose extractor (SMPLx/ExPose) is decided for each class?</b>

+We use a semi-automatic approach to estimate the 3D pose for the videos of each class.
+Keeping the intra-view and intra-subject variance of the NTU dataset in mind, we sample random videos covering each view perclass of NTU and estimate the SMPL-X, ExPose outputs.
+The estimated skeleton is then backprojected to its corresponding RGB frame and the accuracy of the alignment is used to select between SMPL-X and Expose.

 <b>3.
 Which class IDs have ExPose used as pose extractor and which class IDs have SMPLx used as pose extractor? </b>

+ Empirically, we observe that ExPose,SMPL-X perform equally well for single-person actions but SMPL-X,  though  slow,  provides  better  pose  estimates  for multi-person action class sequences.